 We recognise the importance of working in partnership with parents and welcome the valued support they can offer.
-Parents have unique knowledge and information to impart about their child that can contribute to the identification and assessment of their child’s needs.
+Parents have unique knowledge and information to impart about their child that will contribute to improved identification and assessment of their child’s needs.

 The wishes and permission of parents/guardians will be sought and taken into consideration regarding aspects of assessment, provision and intervention.

 We understand the concern and anxieties parents may feel when they first realise that their child has special educational needs or is experiencing a barrier to learning.
-We will endeavour to be sensitive to their feelings and ensure them that confidentiality will be observed at all times.
+As well as being available for discussion and support, we will endeavour to be sensitive to their feelings and assure them that appropriate confidentiality will be observed at all times.

 The child’s teacher will be responsible for liaising with the parents of the SEN children in his/her class to discuss their special educational needs and their progress.
 The SENCo and Learning Mentor (SEN) will be also be available for discussion, support or information.
 For some children, the SENCo will also often be involved in meeting with their parents as these children often have more complex or severe needs which require external professional advice.

-Where possible and/or appropriate children with an EHC plan should be offered the opportunity to be included in their annual review meetings.
-However, the child should not be pressed to take part in the meeting if they do not wish to do so but their views should be taken into account through an informal discussion with their teacher, parent or Individual Support Assistant.
+Where possible and/or appropriate children with an EHC plan should be offered the opportunity to be included in their Annual Review meetings.
+However, the child should not be pressed to take part in the meeting if they do not have the appropriate skills or do not wish to do so but their views should be represented through an discussion with their parent, teacher or support staff who know them well.
 All children at Marvels Lane are encouraged to have an understanding about their own learning and to be able, with support if necessary, to express an opinion.